nus-deep-learning/about/README.md

 # NUS Deep Learning Group
-This is a group where all NUS deep learning researchers and enthusiasts gather.
+This is a group where all NUS deep learning researchers gather.
 You can share our page [here](https://nus-deep-learning.github.io/about/).

 ## Group Members
 - [Ritchie Ng](https://github.com/ritchieng)